artemdemo/ts-playground/README.md

 ### Debug run in VS code

-There is config file for running current file `.vscode/launch.json`.
+There is config file to run ts files `.vscode/launch.json` via debug mode of VS code.
 Just open `Run and Debug` (see in the sidebar).
-In the top menu you'll see "play" button, it will run currently selected file in debug mode (meaning breakpoints will work).
+In the top-left corner of the IDE window you'll see "play" button, it will run currently selected file in debug mode (meaning breakpoints will work).

 ## 3rd party libraries